Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

-- Lack of germ cells: these patients do not have any germ cell in their testicles.
+- Lack of germ cells: these patients do not have any germ cells in their testicles.

-Sometimes the biopsy test shows that the testicle has its normal function and the lack of sperm in the testicle relates to obstructive azoospermia (OA) which is the result of a blockage of the male reproductive tract.
+Sometimes the biopsy test shows that the testicle has its normal function, and the lack of sperm in the testicle relates to obstructive azoospermia (OA), which results from a blockage of the male reproductive tract.

-Regarding the abovementioned points, it seems that today the best way to diagnose a variety of sperm problems (including low count, low quality, low motility, improper shape, etc.) is testicular biopsy because in addition to its diagnostic use, it provides the basis for using the most appropriate methods to treat male fertility problems.
+Regarding the abovementioned points, it seems that today the best way to diagnose a variety of sperm problems (including low count, low quality, low motility, improper shape, etc.) is a testicular biopsy.
+In addition to its diagnostic use, it provides the basis for using the most appropriate methods to treat male fertility problems.